-This 4-part series gets into the nuts & bolts of podcast production, starting with why a filmmaker should even care.
+This 4-part series gets into the nuts and bolts of podcast production, starting with why a filmmaker should even care.

 For something that harkens back to radio, there’s a surprising amount of buzz these days about podcasting.
-As a filmmaker who is immersed in a visual medium, do you really need to launch your own podcast?
-Wouldn’t a blog or a Facebook page or a Snapchat channel be a better fit?
+As a filmmaker who's immersed in the visual medium, do you really need to launch your own podcast?
+Wouldn’t a website or social media platform be a better fit to expand your brand?

-Kevin Smith, who was the keynote speaker at this year’s Podcast Movement in Chicago, shifted from filmmaking to podcasting after creating such cult favorites as Clerks and Mallrats.
-He emphatically stated he’s never going back to making films.
-He loves telling stories via the oral tradition.
-He loves the freedom of being able to create without having to assemble cast and crew.
+Kevin Smith, who once was the keynote speaker at Podcast Movement in Chicago, shifted from filmmaking to podcasting after creating such cult favorites as Clerks and Mallrats.
+At the time, he emphatically stated he was never going back to making films and that he loved telling stories and the freedom of being able to create without having to assemble cast and crew.

 A podcast can:

-- Enhance discoverability of you and your other content
+- Enhance the discoverability of you and your content.

 Building an audience for your podcast will require as much, if not more effort, than launching a podcast.

-Let’s play devil’s advocate now.
-There are good reasons to NOT launch a podcast.
+There are good reasons to NOT launch a podcast:

-- Building an audience for your podcast will require as much, if not more effort, than launching a podcast
+- Building an audience for your podcast will require as much, if not more effort, than launching it.

 Is podcasting just people sitting around talking?